 - From Las Vegas: Death Valley Trekker Tour – a fun day tour on striking pink jeeps!

-If you’ve been following this blog, or our social media, you’ll probably know we spent two months on our US Southwest road trip of a lifetime, between January and February 2020.
+If you’ve been following this blog, or our social media, you’ll probably know we spent two months on our US Southwest road trip of a lifetime.

 During our trip, we visited several US national parks in winter.
 We hiked in Zion, marvelled at the snowy landscape of Bryce Canyon, toured the desert in Big Bend, got lost amid the dunes in White Sands, and more.